-As disclosed in Note 14 to the Group financial statements, the carrying value of goodwill is amounting to MVR.173,684,747/- as at 31st December 2021.
-In line with IAS 36- impairment of assets, management is required to assess annually whether goodwill arose on acquisition of subsidiaries is potentially impaired.
-However, as at the date of our report, the management is yet to complete their assessment of impairment to estimate whether any adjustment is required to the carrying amounts of the goodwill recorded in the Group financial statements as at 31st December 2021.
+As disclosed in Note 14 to the Group financial statements, the carrying value of goodwill is amounting to MVR.173,684,747/- as at 31st December 2022.
+IAS 36- impairment of assets, management requires to assess annually whether goodwill arose on acquisition of subsidiaries is potentially impaired.
+However, the management is yet to complete their assessment of impairment to estimate whether any adjustment is required to the carrying amounts of the goodwill recorded in the Group financial statements as at 31st December 2022.
 As a result, we were unable to determine whether any adjustment relating to the carrying value of Goodwill is required in the Group financial statements.

-As disclosed in Note 15 to the Company financial statements, the carrying value of investments in subsidiaries is amounting to MVR.
-180,459,677/- as at 31st December 2021.
-In line with IAS 36- impairment of assets, when the objective evidence of impairment exists, the Company should perform an impairment assessment over its net investment in such companies by comparing its' carrying amount to the recoverable amount.
-However, such assessment is yet to perform by the Company as at 31st December 2021.
+As disclosed in Note 15 to the Separate financial statements, the carrying value of investments in subsidiaries is amounting to MVR.
+180,459,677/- as at 31st December 2022.
+In line with IAS 36-impairment of assets, when the objective evidence of impairment exists, the Company should perform an impairment assessment over its net investment in such companies by comparing its carrying amount to the recoverable amount.
+However, such assessment is yet to perform by the Company as at 31st December 2022.
 As a result, we were unable to determine whether any adjustment relating to the carrying value of investment in subsidiaries is required in the separate statement of financial statements.

 We conducted our audit in accordance with International Standards on Auditing ("ISAs").
-Our responsibilities under those standards are further described in the Auditors' Responsibilities for the Audit of the Consolidated and Separate Financial Statements section of our report.
+Our responsibilities under those standards are further described in the Auditor's Responsibilities for the Audit of the Consolidated and Separate Financial Statements section of our report.
 We are independent of the Group in accordance with the International Ethics Standards Board for Accountants' International Code of Ethics for Professional Accountants (including International Independence Standards) ("IESBA Code") together with ethical requirements that are relevant to our audit of the consolidated and separate financial statements in Maldives and we have fulfilled our other ethical responsibilities in accordance with the IESBA Code.
 We believe that the audit evidence we have obtained is sufficient and appropriate to provide a basis for our qualified opinion.